-President Joe Biden's promise for a new law that guarantees LGBTQ Americans protection from discrimination moved forward with the House passage of the Equality Act.
+President Joe Biden's promise for a law that guarantees LGBTQ Americans protection from discrimination has stalled in the Senate.

-The Equality Act seeks to amend the 1964 Civil Rights Act to prohibit discrimination on the basis of gender identiy and sexual orientation.
-The law currently protects against discrimination on the basis of race, color, religion, sex, or national origin.
+The Equality Act seeks to amend the 1964 Civil Rights Act to prohibit discrimination on the basis of gender identity and sexual orientation.
+The law currently protects against discrimination on the basis of race, color, religion, sex and national origin.

 The proposal applies to employment, education, housing, credit, jury service and programs that receive federal funding and public accommodations (such as retail stores).